The Early Cricket Library

 Britcher’s Scores (1790 – 1805)

-Samuel Britcher was the first MCC scorer and between 1790 and 1803 he gathered together scores which, together with an additional volume covering 1804/05, were published in 15 small books over that period.
-They were the first books of scores and are extraordinarily rare a total of only 52 copies (in total) being known to exist.
+Samuel Britcher was the first MCC scorer, and between 1790 and 1803, he gathered together scores which, together with an additional volume covering 1804/05, were published in 15 small books over that period.
+They were the first books of scores and are very rare; a total of only 52 copies are known to exist.

 Boxall was a noted bowler and is believed by some to be the first player to have bowled leg breaks.
-In 1790, Boxall published probably the earliest cricket instructional book, The Cricket Guide.
+In 1790, Boxall published probably the earliest cricket instructional book,Β The Cricket Guide.
 In 1801, towards the end of his playing career, he published Rules and Instructions for Playing at the Game of Cricket, which reproduced his coaching material and added a section detailing the Laws of the game.
 Early editions of the book are extremely scarce and are prized by collectors of early cricket literature.
-I am afraid that am not able to provide a copy to view here, but much of the material was recycled in John Nyren’s The Young Cricketer’s Tutor, available on this website in EV Lucas’s The Hambledon Men.
+I am afraid that I am not able to provide a copy to view here, but much of the material was recycled in John Nyren’sΒ The Young Cricketer’s Tutor, available on this website in EV Lucas’sΒ The Hambledon Men.
+Techniques are discussed on this page.

 The Cricketers’ Guide – William Lambert (1819)

-Full title – The Cricketers’ Guide or a Concise Treatise on the Noble Game of Cricket as practiced by the most eminent players.
+Full title – The Cricketers’ Guide or a Concise Treatise on the Noble Game of Cricket as practised by the most eminent players.
+Another book of instruction.

 Scores – Henry Bentley (1823)